 That was day one of my depression.
 For the next four years, I was in denial and couldn't accept the diagnosis.
 Instead of drinking just one litre of fluid a day, I'd try to play five matches of football a week, though I was exhausted and then I'd drink 14 pints of double vodka and red bull.
 I didn't care.
 My life was already over so what was the point?

-I was with my now wife and she was amazing but I wouldn't let anyone in.
+By then I was with my wife and she was amazing but I wouldn't let anyone in.
 I kept putting weight on.
 I hated going to have my dialysis treatment because I hate needles.
 I was still working while on dialysis as a salesman.
 I was working for 80 hours a week travelling all across the country.
 Then, when I was at home one day, I found that I suddenly couldn't speak.
 Luckily my wife recognised the symptoms as a stroke.

 After I was released back home, doctors who had treated me for the stroke brought me back in and told me that I had a hole and a growth on my heart that they needed to remove.
 They were still dialysing me during my heart surgery and I died twice while on the table.
 The operation took 18 hours in total.
 Then, to top it all off, I found out I'd got sepsis in my forearm a few weeks later.
 Luckily, the best hand clinic in the UK is at the Royal Derby Hospital, where I was being treated, so they managed to save my hand.